sparkflows/sparkflows-docs/docs/processors/01-InputOutput/01-Connectors/executeQueryInSnowFlake.rst

 SQL Structure
 +++++++++++++++

-Below is a sample SQL Structure to be used
+Below is a sample SQL Structure to be used:

 SELECT [COLUMNS] FROM [DATABASE].[SCHEMA].[TABLE]

 SQL Example
 +++++++++++++++

-SELECT id, price, lotsize, bedrooms FROM housingdb.housingschema.housing
+SELECT ID, price, lotsize, bedrooms from housingdb.housingschema.housing